Schools in Transition

 Pupils identify a project in the community that will add to the community’s resilience.
 It could be a local Incredible Edible project, it could be setting up a Food Hub, it could be a bike repair and ride project, it could be bee-keeping, cleaning up a waterway, clearing up a patch of waste ground and guerrilla gardening…… The projects are filmed and/or photographed and posted up on the Transition Network website.

-If you would like to join the pilot you will be in a small learning network of British schools that are leaders in taking learning for sustainability to the next level.
-These include Wellington College (Crowthorne, Berkshire), KEVICC Co-Operative Trust School (Totnes, Devon) and Crispin Academy (Street, Somerset).
-You will experience CPD through Action Research learning that links pupils to teachers to communities.
+If you would like to join the programme you will be in a small learning network of British schools that are leaders in taking learning for sustainability to the next level.
+These include Wellington College (Crowthorne, Berkshire), Wellington Academy (Wiltshire), KEVICC Co-Operative Trust School (Totnes, Devon) and Crispin Academy (Street, Somerset).
 The basic cost is £500.
-For more information contact Isabel Carlisle, Transition Network Education Co-Ordinator: firstname.lastname@example.org
+For more information contact Isabel Carlisle, Transition Network Education Co-ordinator: firstname.lastname@example.org

 A school in Transition is: